ewierschke/terraform-aws-secrets-manager-rotate-secret/README.md

 rotations possible given each scripts logic.
 Secret values should remain masked and attempts should be made to limit exposure in AWS logs.

-### Summary of the four steps in the function:
+### Summary of the four steps in the function

 - createSecret - will create a new iam access key pair (deleting old after minor collission avoidance and validation) and calculate the SES SMTP password before storing in the secrets' AWSPENDING label/stage.
 - setSecret - attempts to trigger the rotate_smtp.sh script which needs to query the provided secret arn for the AWSPENDING label/stage on the target ec2 instance id via SSM run_command and check for successful execution.
 - testSecret - Once a sucessful setSecret completes, if set, will attempt to use the new IAM credentials to send a test email
 - finishSecret - If all prior steps succeed, moves the AWSCURRENT label/stage onto the AWSPENDING label/stage in order for future builds/rotations to retrieve the proper value.

 It is assumed that the `rotate_smtp.sh` script will contain logic to ensure the running application continues to consume functional SMTP credentials and in the event of a failed local execution can revert to previously functional credentials (ie AWSCURRENT values).

 *An example script `rotate_smtp-example.sh` is contained in this repo to show a very simplistic approach.
 The function assumes the script will exist within /usr/local/bin/rotate_smtp.sh on target ec2 instance.
 Again, this is to avoid passing sensitive values through SSM send_command and requires ec2 instance to query for AWSPENDING label/stage of secret and script must succeed or